scrabill/is-it-payday/README.md

 ## Parking lot (possible enhancements)

-- [] Input for defining pay dates
+- [] Input for defining pay dates / pay schedule
-- [] Conditional statement for if payday falls on a weekend or holday
+- [] Conditional statement for if payday falls on a weekend or bank holday
 - [] Conditional for if a month has less than 31 days
-- [] Output was today's date is
+- [] Output today's date
-- [] Output when the date paydate is (or how many days away it is)
+- [] Output when the next pay day is or how many days away it is
 - [] Gifs!

 ## Inspiration